Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Unsplash

-Reinebringen stands high at about 448 metres above sea level and is one of the most elevated peaks on the Lofoten Islands.
+Reinebringen stands high at about 448 meters above sea level and is one of the most elevated peaks on the Lofoten Islands.
 It offers the most iconic views of all time.
 It is a steep and slippery hike, which makes it one of the most sought-after hike spots in Norway.
 Nevertheless, currently, it is suffering a lot of erosion and rockfall in past years.
 So, it is better to visit this place early or wait until a new trail is made up.

 Tips for Your Norway Tour